 This handy online tool is a great way to get an overall idea of the search volume for your top keywords in international markets.

 Global Market Finder automatically translates keywords related to a company's products or services into 56 languages, ranks the countries with the highest monthly search volumes for the terms, and provides a "suggested bid" for your PPC ads.

 Not only does the tool show you the monthly average of how many searches have been undertaken for that key term, it also suggests top translated keywords, and tells you whether local customer have also been searching in English or another language.

 As handy as Google’s Global Market Finder is, its data is based only on PPC results, and is therefore not an accurate reflection of search results on the ground in different countries.

 This is where Firefox add-on Google Global comes in.
 It allows you to view paid and organic search results as they appear in other cities, regions, zip codes (for US) and IP addresses, so you can compare side-by-side the SERPs for certain keywords all around the world.

 Aware of the growing prominence of multilingual SEO and armed with some nifty online tools to gauge and find the right foreign markets to target, SEMs should fearlessly dive into the foreign language internet.
 If you want to emerge on the crest of the multilingual e-commerce wave, the time to make the leap is now.

-This is a guest post by Christian Arno, the founder and managing director of Lingo24, a global translation, website localization and multilingual marketing agency.
-Launched in 2001, Lingo24 now has over 160 employees and clients in more than 60 countries.
-Follow Christian (@l24ca) and Lingo24 (@Lingo24) on Twitter.
+Christian Arno is the founder and managing director of Lingo24, a global translation, website localization and multilingual marketing agency.

 Image via Kenneth Lu